How to Properly Select and Apply DuPont Rubber to Substrate Adhesives

 Reading Time: 3 minutes

-Across the automotive, medical, utility and many other industries, rubber to substrate bonding is a common process.
+Across the automotive, medical, utility and many other industries, rubber-to-substrate bonding is a common process.
 Creating a successful rubber to substrate bond means both choosing the right adhesive and using the adhesive properly.
 In all applications, the integrity of the rubber to substrate bond is critical.

-The DuPont line of adhesives provides superior strength and bonding capabilities to fit even the toughest rubber to substrate bonding (RTSB) applications.
+The DuPont line of adhesives provides superior strength and bonding capabilities to fit even the toughest rubber-to-substrate bonding (RTSB) applications.
 No lead has been added to the formulas for DuPont RTSB adhesives for nearly 20 years.

-1. Choosing the right DuPont adhesive
+1. Choosing the right DuPont rubber-to-substrate adhesive

 The first step is choosing which DuPont adhesive you should use.
 The experts at H.M.
-Royal are here to help recommend the right adhesive for your application from our broad range of products.
+Royal are here to help recommend the right rubber-to-substrate adhesive for your application from our broad range of products.
 This recommendation is based on the adhesive’s performance with your specific elastomer — whether it be rubber, polyurethane or something else.
 We evaluate the performance of each adhesive with your specific elastomer in our lab, and we even provide you with data to back it up.

 2. Maintaining proper storage conditions